stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 -> Check out the [Stacks CLI reference](/references/stacks-cli) for more details

-## Step 5: Obtain testing tokens
+## Step 5: obtain testing tokens

-Uploading and calling smart contracts requires fees to be paid to the network to process the transactions.
-Let's get some testnet tokens, so we can pay the fees in the next steps.
+Uploading and calling smart contracts requires you to pay fees to the network in order to process the transactions.
+You need to get some testnet tokens, so you can pay the fees in the next steps.

-The **STX faucet** is an API endpoint we can call to request testnet tokens for the new account.
+The **STX faucet** is an API endpoint you can call to request testnet tokens for the new account.
 In the terminal, run the following command:

 ```bash
 # replace <stx_address> with `address` property from your keychain
 curl -XPOST "https://stacks-node-api.blockstack.org/extended/v1/faucets/stx?address=<stx_address>" | json_pp
 ```

-The response will include a `txId` property.
+The response includes a `txId` property.
 This is the transaction that was initiated to transfer funds to your Stacks address.

 ```json
 {